OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ---
-title: "'Tis the week before Christmas..."
+title: "'Tis a week before Christmas..."
 description: It's nearly the holidays, so it's a great time to reflect on Octopus's year.
 author: andrew.corrigan@octopus.com
-visibility: public
+visibility: private
 published: 2023-12-18-1400
-metaImage: blogimage-anoctopuschirstmas-2023.png
+metaImage:
-bannerImage: blogimage-anoctopuschirstmas-2023.png
+bannerImage:
-bannerImageAlt:  Octopus santa driving sleigh, delivering packages around the world to different houses surrounded by trees and a snowman.
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
   - Company
 ---

-'Tis a week before Christmas, for many in DevOps,<br>
+'Tis a few weeks before Christmas, for many in DevOps,<br>
 Soon not a sprint will start, not even at Microsoft.<br>
 Late updates will commit, last-minute deployments will get done,<br>
 And those who celebrate the holidays will gear up for some fun.<br>